AdaCore/learn/content/courses/advanced-ada/parts/data_types/arrays.rst

 first component must have a value of 2.0.

 Note that we cannot set the default component value for array subtypes |mdash|
-only type declarations are allowed to use that.
+only type declarations are allowed to use that facility.

 Let's use these subtypes in a test application: